dnmfarrell/berrybrew/README.md

 backup of the `data` directory before upgrade, then copy the files back to their original location.
 Note that you may have to manually add any new config directives into the original config files.
-The `perls_custom.json` file used for custom Perl installations (clones) will never be overwritten, and this warning does not apply for it.
+The `perls_custom.json` file used for custom Perl installations (clones) and the `perls_virtual.json` file used for virtual Perl installations will never be overwritten, and this warning does not apply for them.

 - At this time, `berrybrew` requires Administrative privileges to operate correctly.
 This is due to the way Windows forces the System